Getting So Mad And Angry That I Hit Things And Hurt The Ones Around Me Emotionaly

 I need help and cannot afford to pay a Dr. and see them because of my busy schedule.
 What do I need to do?

 Regardless of what you've been through, or how demanding your business is, there is no excuse for being taking your anger out on your wife and her son.
-I suggest you take these steps to heal and control your anger:
+I suggest you take this step to heal and control your anger:

 You are totally responsible for your emotions and your actions, Nicholas.
 If your mom (and before he passed, your dad) are your best friends, then you may have some growing up to do.